-Finding a new broadband provider is simple – use Which?
-Switch Broadband to find the best broadband deal where you live.
-If you find it tricky choosing between different deals, use our broadband provider reviews to find out how satisfied customers of each provider are with speed, connection reliability and customer service.
+Finding a new broadband provider is simple - use Which?
+Switch Broadband to where you live.
+If you find it tricky choosing between different deals, use our to find out how satisfied customers of each provider are with speed, connection reliability and customer service.

 If you're happy with the service you get from your provider, you can use these price rises as an opportunity to negotiate.
 Vodafone has already acknowledged that customers who are willing to sign up to a new fixed-term contract will not have their price hiked - most providers expect and invite negotiation, especially when prices go up.

 Haggling can sound daunting, but the majority of those who try it are successful - and most say it's easy, too.